AlbiCarle/Deep-Probabilistic-Scaling/README.md

 ## Content of the Repository

-This repository contains experiments to validate DPS algorithm.
-Specifically in the notebook "DeepSC_ProbScaling.ipynb" you can find the main code to implement DPS on several benchmark data (contained in the "data" folder) and with different convolutional models (contained in the "model" folder).
+This repository contains experiments associated to the DPS algorithm.
+Specifically, in the notebook ``DeepSC_ProbScaling.ipynb`` you can find the main code to implement DPS on several benchmark data (available in the ``data`` folder).
+The trained convolutional models (3-layer CNNs) adopted are also shared in the  ``model``.

 ## References